Missouri THC Overview

 THC distillate refers to a specially refined form of the cannabinoid which has been processed to remove most of the terpenes that occur naturally in the plant.
 The finished product is usually without the signature taste and aroma of undistilled cannabis extract.
 Distillation entails three processes: winterization, decarboxylation, and final separation.
 Winterization removes such substances as lipids, fats, and waxes from the raw cannabis extract.
 One method of winterization involves dissolving the raw cannabis extract in a chemical like ethanol and then freezing the resulting mass.
 Next, the extract undergoes filtration to remove the unwanted compounds.

-THC distillate and is known to be highly potent.
+THC distillate is known to be highly potent.
 Not all THC oils are distillates, as some do not refine away the terpenes and plant material.
 The difference between THC oil and THC distillate is that THC oil may retain all of the natural terpenes and cannabinoids of cannabis, while THC distillate tends to refine away most of those same compounds, leaving a purified form of THC.
 THC distillate also differs from CBD distillate because they are made from separate raw materials: CBD distillate comes from industrial hemp, while THC distillate comes from cannabis.

 Because of its extremely high potency, THC distillate is especially psychoactive.
 THC distillate can be safely ingested and is consumed in various ways in Missouri: it can be taken sublingually, that is, placed under the tongue and absorbed into the body.
 THC distillate is also used in edibles and in cooking.
 It is used in vape cartridges and dab rigs.
 THC distillate can be applied transdermally, that is, on the skin.